InseeFr/Eno/doc/naming-rules.md

 * Eno specific components
 * CSS classes

-Constraints:
-* constraint on modes and getters
-* constraint on XForms instance names (imposed by Orbeon)
-* XSLT modes should be named with the name of the template of function to which they correspond.

 ## General rules

 All components are names with English terms or combinations of terms.

 Except stated otherwise in the specific rules below, all names are formed with English terms or combination of terms in lower cases, with hyphens as separators.

-Verbs will be used for functions and equivalents: Ant targets, XSLT templates
+Verbs will be used for functions and equivalents: Ant targets, XSLT templates.

 TODO Give examples.

 ## Specific rules

+### Constraints

+The following constraints apply on the naming rules:
+* constraint on modes and getters
+* constraint on XForms instance names (imposed by Orbeon)
+* XSLT modes should be named with the name of the template or function to which they correspond.

 ### Files and folders